 A small drip in the kitchen sink, a slow-draining bathroom sink, and a toilet that runs continually can all be irritating.
 They don't seem to be a big problem, but they will be if you don't attend to them promptly.
 Clogged toilets and pipes can overflow or burst.
 Small puddles from leaks can encourage mold and rot away wood flooring and support beams.

-Regularly clean sinks and shower drains to remove hair and grease clogs.
+Regularly clean sink and shower drains to remove hair and grease clogs.
 Listen carefully for running water or drips inside and outside your home.
 Many small plumbing issues can be resolved with just a few tools and materials.
 If you're not handy, call a plumber.

 Neglecting HVAC Air Filters and Vents